quantumflo/video-stream-vault/README.md

 # Features

 - Display list of most popular videos
-- Search Youtube using search suggestions
+- Search Youtube using search suggestions autocomplete
 - Search suggestions debouncing of 200ms
 - Caching for youtube search suggestions
 - Watch youtube video by clicking on the video